-For Firefighting and Rescue Vehicles and Equipment gap analysis at the operational Fire Stations and the additional (Table 12-5) Fire Stations in urban areas and Fire Stations/Fire Posts in rural areas, the following criteria have been followed, which have been basically taken from SFAC norms and minor changes have been made with expert opinion, for optimization of resources.
+For firefighting and rescue vehicles and specialized equipment gap analysis at the operational Fire Stations and the additional Fire Stations in urban and rural areas, the following criteria have been followed, which have been basically taken from SFAC norms and minor changes have been made with expert opinion, for optimization of resources.

-Pumping Unit: For counting of existing pumping units at various Fire Stations, equipments such as Fire Tender, Water Bowser, Water Mist Mini Fire Tender, Foam Tender, Crash Fire Tender, Fire Engine, Jumbo Tanker, and Multi-purpose Tender have been counted as one pumping unit.
+1. Pumping Unit: For counting of existing pumping units at various Fire Stations, equipment such as Fire Tender, Water Bowser, Water Mist Mini Fire Tender, Foam Tender, Crash Fire Tender, Fire Engine, Jumbo Tanker, and Multi-purpose Tender have been counted as one pumping unit.
 The SFAC criteria with some modifications have been proposed for estimating the requirement of pumping units.
-Accordingly, one pumping unit per 50,000 populations (subject to minimum one) up to 3 Lakhs population has been considered.
+Accordingly, one pumping unit per 50,000 populations (subject to minimum one) up to 3 lakhs population has been considered.
 For population of more than 3 Lakhs, one additional pumping unit per Lakhs of population has been considered.
 For example, if the population is 3,50,000 or more but less than 4,50,000, there should be 7 pumping units.
 At Fire Stations, where pumping unit requirements are coming to 2 or more units, half the units will be Water Tender and half the units will be Water Bowser, for example, for 2 pumping unit requirement, one will be Water Tender and one Water Bowser, however, for 3 pumping unit requirement, 2 will be Water Tender and 1 will be Water Bowser.
 However, in hilly States, the criteria have been further relaxed.

-Note: We have considered pumping unit as a complete unit with water carrying capacity pumping unit, however, trailer fire pump with towing vehicle or a jeep fire engine, QRT with mist unit, or motor cycle with mist set have not been considered as a pumping unit.
+Note: we have considered pumping unit as a complete unit with water carrying capacity pumping unit, however, trailer fire pump with towing vehicle or a jeep fire engine, QRT with mist unit, or motor cycle with mist set have not been considered as a pumping unit.
 QRT with mist unit or motor cycle with mist set has been considered as a unit to cut response time in congested areas in urban areas.

 - 2. Foam Tender: For those Fire Stations, in whose jurisdiction small industrial area also lie, one Water Tender should be replaced with Foam Tender. - 3.
 DCP Tender: Minimum one per district or one for 8-10 Fire Stations.
-Fire Stations having a large industrial plot area (in their ideal jurisdiction of above) 1.0 3.0 sq km, should have additionally one DCP tender.
-For industrial areas more than 3.0 sq km to 6.0 sq km, there should be two DCP Tenders and so on. - 4.
+Fire stations, having a large industrial plot area (in their ideal jurisdiction) of above 1.0 3.0 sq km, should have additionally one DCP tender.
+For industrial areas more than 3.0 6.0 sq km, there should be 2 DCP Tenders and so on. - 4.
 Advanced Rescue Tender: One per district (minimum) up to 10 Lakhs population, and one additional unit for every 10 Lakhs urban population. - 5.
-Hydraulic Platform/ALP/TTL: 1 per district (minimum) depending upon the presence of high-rise buildings (height more than 15 m).
+Hydraulic Platform/ALP/TTL: One per district depending upon the presence of highrise buildings (height more than 15 m).
 Additional unit is to be provided for districts having a large number of such building blocks, i.e., Central Business Districts.
-It may be noted that ALP/TTL is not a replacement for in-built systems in high-rise buildings.
+It may be noted that Hydraulic Platform/ALP/TTL is not a replacement for in-built systems in high-rise buildings.
 Moreover, equipment is heavy and maneuvering on roads becomes difficult, where there are overhead electrical lines. - 6.
 HAZMAT Van: Hazmat van is used rarely and is a very costly equipment requiring highly trained manpower.
-Hence, to optimize on resources and manpower, a HAZMAT van is not recommended for future procurement in the Andaman & Nicobar Police Fire Service.
-However, for that purpose, an Advanced
+Hence, to optimize on resources and manpower, HAZMAT van is not recommended for future procurement in the State.
+However, for that purpose, an Advanced Rescue Responder is proposed (at Sr. No 4), which will have equipment to handle hazardous material release.